'Most Remarkable Human Being': Lynn Murray Remembered As Loving And Kind

 BOULDER, Colo.
-(CBS4)– Families who lost loved ones in Monday’s deadly shooting in Boulder are remembering those lost and sharing stories about their lives that were cut short too soon.
+(CBS4)– Families whose loved ones were killed in Monday’s shooting in Boulder are grieving those lost and sharing stories about the lives cut short.

-“She was amazing, just the best, most beautiful person in the world,“ said Olivia Mackenzie through her tears.READ MORE: 'Rikki Was Living Her Dream': Vibrant King Soopers Employee Mourned
+“She was amazing, just the best, most beautiful person in the world,“ said Olivia Mackenzie through her tears.READ MORE: Boulder Running Store To Donate 100% Of Net Profit From Shoe Sales To King Soopers Shooting Victims

 On Monday, she lost her mother, her favorite person, her best friend.
 Lynn Murray was one of the 10 killed in the Boulder King Soopers shooting.